mother-of-all-self-hosting/mash-playbook/docs/services/cadvisor.md

 ### Ensure Prometheus is on the same container network as cAdvisor.

-If you are using MASH playbook, cadvisor should already be connected to prometheus container network

 If cadvisor and prometheus do not share a network, you will have to

 -   Either connect Prometheus container network to cadvisor by editing `prometheus_container_additional_networks_auto`